Welcome to Solomon!

 • Inactive donors

 • "You have been an invaluable partner in the ministry in the past.
 We couldn't be here without you.
-As we approach the year's end, would you consider joining with us again as a regular donor?"
+As we approach the year's end, would you consider joining us again as a regular donor?"
 (Or providing generously for this special need? )

 • If you ask for regular giving, follow up by phone or in person.